 A common problem is repetitive stress injury (RSI), also known as cumulative trauma injury.
-The most well-known RSI is probably carpal tunnel syndrome, which causes pain in the wrist and forearm.
+The most well-known RSI is probably carpal tunnel syndrome, which causes wrist pain and forearm.
 However, carpal tunnel is only the tip of the RSI iceberg.

 Other repetitive injuries include thoracic outlet syndrome, DeQuervain's syndrome (inflammation of the thumb muscles), tendonitis (such as tennis elbow), and ligament injuries.